 Beginning Piano for the Classroom

-Popular music is relevant and meaningful in our culture, especially to high school students.
-As such, it's important to me, as a music educator, to equip both my guitar and piano students with proficiency to play in both classical and popular styles.
-Therefore, in addition to teaching traditional, classical piano, the beginning piano curriculum below aims to also teach students the skill and knowledge to read and interpret chord symbols and to ad lib accompaniment.
+Popular music is, of course, relevant and meaningful in our culture, especially to high school students.
+As such, as a piano educator, I feel an obligation to equip my piano students not only with the technique and musicianship to play traditional classical repertoire, but popular music as well.
+So, in addition to learning how to read standard notation, the book below teaches students the skill and knowledge to read and interpret chord symbols and to ad lib accompaniment.

-When developing this curriculum for my high school piano students, it was with the awareness that most of my students had no piano or keyboard at home and therefore, their only practice would be during class time.
-With that in mind, for classroom piano educators with a similar situation, the book below should last a full school year.
-For students who are able to learn at a faster pace, either because they are able to get additional practice at home, or perhaps they enter into class with some prior music experience, if they did complete the book before the end of the school year, I created supplemental, intermediate-level repertoire, also found below.
-This repertoire also works well to use with second-year students.
+When developing this curriculum for my high school piano students, it was with the awareness that most of my students did not have a piano or keyboard at home, and therefore, their only practice time was during class.
+For classroom piano educators with a similar situation, the book below should last a full school year.
+For students who are able to learn at a faster pace, either because they are able to get additional practice at home, or perhaps they entered into the beginning class with some prior music experience, if they complete the beginning book before the end of the school year, I created the supplemental, intermediate-level repertoire also below.
+This repertoire also works well with my second-year students.